BrilliantGrant/unsplash/README.md

 ### Description

-Unsplash is an application that you display your photos for others to see.
+Unsplash is an application that lets you display your photos for others to see.

 ## User Stories